 - Canada: HEC Montreal (management)

-- USA: Illinois University (management) and Texas (management and pharmacy)
+- United States: Illinois University (management) and Texas (management and pharmacy)

 - Australia: University of Queensland (management and science)

 - Singapore: Nanyang Technological University (science, management and economics)

-- Chile: Pontificia Universidad Católica de Chile (PoLIS and management)
+- Chile: Pontificia Universidad Católica de Chile (management, politics, languages and international studies)

 Your options will depend on the course and individual circumstances.

 When you start studying at Bath, contact your departmental exchange coordinator to find out if you are eligible for one of our schemes and learn how to apply.